All Collections

 In investing, what is a reverse stock split?

-A reverse stock split, or stock merge, consolidates multiple shares in a given company to form a smaller number of more valuable individual shares.
+A reverse stock split, also known as a stock merge, combines multiple shares in a company to create a smaller number of more valuable individual shares.

-For example, an investor who owns 10 shares valued at $1 each would only have one share after a reverse split of 10-for-1, but that 1 share will now be valued at $10.
+For instance, an investor who holds 10 shares, each valued at $1, would end up with just one share after a reverse split of 10-for-1.
+However, this single share would now be worth $10.

-Whilst a reverse stock split does not directly impact a company's value (only its share price), it can signal that a company is in distress, since it raises the value of otherwise low-priced shares.
-In extreme cases, a company may even need to use a reverse stock split to avoid being categorized as penny stock.
+Nevertheless, it can serve as a potential signal that the company may be facing financial difficulties, as it increases the value of previously low-priced shares.
+In some cases, a company might resort to a reverse stock split to avoid being categorized as a penny stock.

 Did this answer your question?